Boundary conditions at infinity for Black-Scholes equations: Introduction

 A non-negative strict local martingale defines a measure that is absolutely continuous but not equivalent to the original measure via an $h$-transform.
 Conversely, a strict local martingale is obtained as the Radon--Nikodym process from two probability measures that are not equivalent.
 This correspondence is studied by \citet{PalProtter2010} for continuous local martingales and is extended to the case of c{\'a}dl{\'a}g local martingales by \citet{KardarasKreherNikeghbali2015}.
-In the case of diffusion, to which we restrict ourselves in this study, the Radon--Nikodym process is expressed concisely using the Schwarzian derivative of the scale function of a relevant diffusion.
-This expression, as introduced by \citet{tsuzuki2023pitmans}, is used in this study.
+The current study is carried out on the two probability measures that are related via an $h$-transform, as in \citet{PalProtter2010}.
+We construct a regular transient diffusion on the dominated measure such that the local martingale is expressed as a transformation of this diffusion, and use the duality relationship of the two measures to derive our boundary condition.

-In the following section, we provide a brief overview of several concepts of Schwarzian derivatives and one-dimensional diffusion.
-In Section \ref{sec:problem}, we formulate the problem and present a literature review.
-In Section \ref{sec:main}, we provide the main theorem of this study, in which the boundary conditions of \citet{tsuzuki2023pitmans} are proven to converge to the forward price limit and the integral formula that can be used as a boundary condition is derived.
-In addition, we investigate the finiteness of the limit and estimates of several convergences, and discuss the asymptotic behaviors of call prices.
+In the following section, we formulate the problem.
+In Section \ref{sec:main}, we provide the main theorem of this study, in which the derivative price at infinity is represented with its payoff and the forward prices.
+In addition, we derive distributions that are implied in forward prices, provide a condition for the boundedness of the forward prices, and discuss the uniqueness.
 Section \ref{sec:example} presents models that admit analytical expressions: the constant elasticity of variance and quadratic normal volatility models.
-Finally, in Section \ref{sec:numerical}, the performance of the proposed procedures is demonstrated using numerical tests implemented with the finite difference methods.
+Finally, in Section \ref{sec:numerical}, we provide descriptions of our numerical schemes as well as those proposed in the literature, investigate their stability, and present numerical tests.